jiupinjia/GANs-for-Inverse-Problems/README.md

 # GANs for Solving Inverse Problems
-The test code for: "Adversarial Training for Solving Inverse Problems".
+Tensorflow implementation for: "Adversarial Training for Solving Inverse Problems".
+The code was written by [Zhengxia Zou](http://www-personal.umich.edu/~zzhengxi/) (zzhengxi@umich.edu).

-Author: zzhengxi@umich.edu
+Inverse problems are a group of important mathematical problems which aim to estimate the causal factors (e.g., the unknown source data x and parameters z) from a set of observations.
+Most of the recent approaches consider the inverse problem as a prediction of the source data x based on the observation y with the help of pair-wise training supervision while ignoring the physics behind.
+We re-examine the inverse problem under a totally different point of view, i.e. instead of predicting x directly from y, we learn to predict the parameters z under an adversarial training paradigm so that to shed light on the causal relationship with a clear physical signiﬁcance.
+In addition, we further consider that if the inverse problem to be solved satisﬁes an “independent and invertible” assumption, the problem can be solved without any help of pair-wise training supervision and the solution is proved to be unique.
+Our framework can be applied to a wide variety of real world inverse problems.

 With this project, you can train a model to solve the following inverse problems:
 - Separating superimposed images on MNIST and CIFAR-10 datasets.
 - Image denoising on MNIST
 - Removing speckle and streak noise in CAPTCHAs

 All the above tasks are trained without any help of pair-wise supervision.
+For more information of this project, please refer to our paper.

 ## Prerequisites